-Paragraph (b) of the definition of a "qualifying share" in section 9C(1) excludes a share in a company which was not a resident, other than a company contemplated in paragraph (a) of the definition of a "listed company" in section 1.
+Paragraph (b) of the definition of a "qualifying share" in section 9C(1) excludes a share in a company which was not a resident, other than a company contemplated in paragraph (a) of the definition of a "listed company" in section 1(1).
 Paragraph (a) of the definition of a "listed company" refers to -

-"an exchange as defined in section 1 of the Securities Services Act, 2004 (Act No. 36 of 2004), and licensed under section 10 of that Act".
+"an exchange as defined in section 1 of the Financial Markets Act and licensed under section 9 of that Act".